getzep/zep-python/examples/langchain-langserve/README.md

 ## Data Ingestion

-The ingest.py script is used to create collections and populate them with documents from the article.
-To run this script, use the following command:
+The `ingest.py` script creates Document Collections and populates them with content from a web article.
+To use this script, simply run the following command:

 ```bash
 python app/ingest.py